How Equipment Sellers Can Help Small Businesses Recover from COVID-19

 How COVID-19 Has Impacted SMB Health and Outlook

 Many SMBs suffered acutely as a result of the pandemic.
 And, many of these losses disproportionately affected minority-owned businesses.
-Research from the Current Population Survey, issued by the U.S. Bureau of Labor Statistics, found some sobering trends: Black-owned businesses experienced a 41% decrease while Latinx- and Asian-owned business activity dropped by 32% and 26% respectively.
+Research from the Current Population Survey, issued by the U.S. Bureau of Labor Statistics, found some sobering trends: Black-owned businesses experienced a 41% decrease while Latin- and Asian-owned business activity dropped by 32% and 26% respectively.
 Immigrant-owned (36%) and female-owned (25%) businesses were also disproportionately affected as businesses deemed non-essential—retail, restaurants, fitness, entertainment, etc.—were compelled to close during quarantine.

 Because SMBs are the key drivers of the U.S. economy, economic analysts were legitimately concerned that many of these temporary closures would become permanent.
 Concerted efforts such as the CARES Act, PPP Loans, local fundraising initiatives, etc., helped bridge the cash-flow gap for many, but not universally and not for the long-term.